cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Returns the current version number of T-Coffee you are using.

 - **-proxy**
-Sets the proxy used by HTTP_proxy AND http_proxy.
+Sets the proxy used by **HTTP_proxy** and **http_proxy**.
 Setting with the propmpt supersedes ANY other setting.
-Note that if you use no proxy, you should set **-proxy**.
+Note that if you use no proxy, you should still set **-proxy**.

 - **-email**
 Sets your email value as provided for web services.

 - **-check_configuration**
-Checks your system to determine whether all the programs T-Coffee can interact with are installed or not.
+Checks your system to determine if all the programs T-Coffee can interact with are installed or not.

 - **-cache**
-By default, T-Coffee stores in a cache directory, the results of computationally expensive (structural alignment for instance) or network intensive operations (BLAST search).
-The usage is the following:* **-cache=<use, update, ignore, <filename>**.
+By default, T-Coffee stores in a cache directory the results of computationally expensive (structural alignment for instance) or network intensive operations (BLAST search).
+The usage is the following: **-cache=<use, update, ignore, <filename>**.

 - **-update**
 Causes a wget access that checks whether the T-Coffee version you are using needs updating.